Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Since Canada is a federal state, its legal framework for privacy can be somewhat complex as statutes exist at both the federal and provincial level, a consequence of a complex constitutional division of powers in this area that includes certain areas of overlap between the two levels of government.
 The privacy law framework is also complicated by the fact that in many Canadian provinces, private sector privacy, public sector privacy and health sector privacy are governed by distinct statutory regimes.
 In addition, unique legal issues arise with respect to employee privacy.

-From a private sector perspective, there are four generally applicable privacy and data protection statutes in Canada, one (the Personal Information Protection and Electronic Documents Act (PIPEDA) enacted federally and three that have been enacted by the provinces of Alberta, British Columbia and Quebec and which largely govern the handling of personal information within those provinces, subject to certain circumstances in which PIPEDA continues to apply. [
+From a private sector perspective, there are four generally applicable privacy and data protection statutes in Canada, one (the Personal Information Protection and Electronic Documents Act or PIPEDA) enacted federally, and three that have been enacted by the provinces of Alberta, British Columbia and Quebec and which largely govern the handling of personal information within those provinces, subject to certain circumstances in which PIPEDA continues to apply.

 Each province also has its own privacy statute governing the health services sector, as well as its own public sector privacy statute.